 To many people, becoming an Uber driver means freedom.
 After all, you make your own hours and have nearly complete control over your bottom line.
 However, what some people do not think about is the potential risk of being an Uber driver.

-You are in a car for a better part of your week, and the chances are you might have an accident sooner or later.
-When that happens, it is vital to have an Uber accident lawyer on your side.
+You are in a car for a better part of your week, and chances are you might have an accident sooner or later.
+When that happens, it is vital to have an Uber car accident lawyer on your side.
 This skilled lawyer will help you navigate the process if you’ve been injured in an accident while working for Uber.

-You might wonder if an Uber driver can sue the Uber company.
-After all, a driver is an employee of Uber in the state of California.
+You might wonder if an Uber driver can sue Uber.
+After all, a driver is an employee of Uber in the State of California.

 The short answer is, yes!
 If you’ve been injured while working as an Uber or ride-share driver, it’s possible that you may have a personal injury claim.
 But before we answer this question completely, it is essential to know where to turn for help and guidance on the policies Uber has in place to protect you – and themselves.

 If you are an Uber driver or are considering becoming one, it is helpful to know Uber’s efforts to protect you while you drive.